-50 Years Ago: The Beatles Record ‘From Me To You’
+The Day the Beatles Recorded ‘From Me to You’

-On March 5, 1963, the Beatles began recording sessions that would yield their third single, ‘From Me To You.’
+On March 5, 1963, the Beatles recorded their third single, "From Me to You."
 That afternoon, the band ran through seven takes of the tune.
-Written just a few days prior to the session, ‘From Me To You’ found the songwriting team of John Lennon and Paul McCartney moving forward.
+Written just a few days prior to the session, "From Me to You" found the songwriting team of John Lennon and Paul McCartney moving forward.

-The single was released on April 11 and made its way to the No. 1 spot in the U.K., a place the band would find itself at more often than not for the next several years.
-It was released a month later in the U.S. on the Vee Jay label, but would not make the charts until Del Shannon issued his version of the song in June 1963.
-It slid up to No. 77, making it the first Lennon/McCartney composition to appear on the U.S. charts.
+The single was released on April 11 and made its way to the No. 1 spot in the U.K., a place the band would find itself at more often than not over the next several years.
+It was released a month later in the U.S. on the Vee-Jay label, but would not make the charts until Del Shannon issued his version of the song in June 1963.
+It then crept up to No. 77, making "From Me to You" the first Lennon/McCartney composition to appear on the U.S. charts.